Ohio's big cities are rapidly becoming national school reform leaders

-- Having the mayor become a charter school authorizer (joining Indianapolis as the only two cities with mayoral authorizing authority).
+- Having the mayor become a charter school authorizer (joining Indianapolis as the only other city with mayoral authorizing authority).

 Some of the Commission’s recommendations, including mayoral sponsorship of charter schools, require changes to state law.
 In May, House Bill 167 was introduced and it has received bipartisan support and passed out of the House Education Committee by a 19-3 vote.
 The bill is expected to make it through the House and Senate in record time and Governor Kasich has promised to sign it.

-Cincinnati: In 2010, Cincinnati became the first big city in Ohio to receive an “Effective” (B) rating from the Ohio Department of Education.
-The district received Effective ratings in 2011 and 2012 as well.
+In 2010, Cincinnati became the first big city in Ohio to receive an “Effective” (B) rating from the Ohio Department of Education.
+The district received Effective ratings again in 2011 and 2012.
 The successes in Cincinnati have been so eye-popping that The Atlantic ran a piece on the city in May entitled “How to Turn an Urban School District Around – Without Cheating.”
 Reform efforts in Cincinnati are different to those being undertaken in Cleveland and Columbus in that the district is leading the reform charge.
 Not the mayor.
-But, in all three cities the business community, philanthropy and numerous community partners have not only supported the school reforms, but have worked with educators help to drive them.
+But, in all three cities the business community, philanthropy and numerous community partners have not only supported the school reforms, but have worked with educators to help drive them.

 Ohio’s cities are rapidly becoming leaders in the charge to improve education for all students.
 This is a story still very much in progress, and there are significant academic challenges in each of these cities to yet overcome, but those interested in city-based school reform efforts should pay close attention to what’s happening in the Buckeye State.